tenzir/tenzir/web/docs/how-tenzir-works/README.md

 Tenzir revolves around three primary components:

-- **Pipeline**: A defined sequence of operators responsible for loading, parsing, transforming, and routing data.
+- **Pipeline**: A sequence of operators responsible for loading, parsing, transforming, and routing data.
 Pipelines are the core mechanism for data processing.
 - **Node**: A running process that manages and executes pipelines.
 - **Platform**: A higher-level management layer that provides oversight and control over multiple nodes.